jordicenzano/tcp-proxy-docker/README.md

 docker exec tcp-relay sh -c "tc qdisc add dev eth0 root netem rate 1000kbit"
 ```

-- At this point you can observe/measure how your communicatin protocol deals with those BW restrictions
+- At this point you can observe/measure how your communication protocol deals with those BW restrictions

 - Finally remove your network limits
 ```bash